 A young woman who spent a childhood in the foster care system realizes that she has a gift for helping others through the flowers she chooses for them.

-So, make yourself a cozy cup of tea, huddle under your blanket with your favorite book selection, and enjoy preparing for your best gardening season in the new decade!
+So, make yourself a cozy cup of tea, huddle under your blanket with your some great garden books, and enjoy preparing for your best gardening season in the new decade!
 Enjoy!

 For more gardening inspiration, be sure to join Rozanne’s Inner Circle!